bytecod3/modbus-slave-project-Ocarbon/firmware/README.md

 #### Scalability of the relay controls
 Now, because I used an I2C expander, the MCP23017 has 3 address bits(A0,A1, A2), so it can handle up to 8 devices on the same I2C peripheral.
 Those are 128 relays that can be added.
 Scaling the Relay control class is as "simple" adding another MCP23017 IC and hardware-configuring the address.
 On the software side, the driver remains the same, but if we add more relays we need to add more banks.
 SHould be trivial.
-Rather, This was my approach.
+Rather, this was my approach.

+## 2. MODBUS RTU
+My implementation and handling of MODBUS RTU is as follow:

+The following is the structure of a MODBUS RTU packet:

+For efficiency due to handling a large data packet, I use UART with DMA for data reception.
+The data is routed via MAX485 transceiver to handle TTL to RS485 conversion.
+Then my driver handles this next part which is written to parse/decode the packet:

+#### MAX485-MODBUS driver
+I wrote a basic driver to handle MODBUS data reception.
+This driver exposes the following API calls:

+####

 #### General RTOS tasks
 These tasks are shared among the slave and master devices: